-3.A.10 FIRMS that wish to remove PORTFOLIOS from COMPOSITES in cases of SIGNIFICANT CASH FLOWS MUST define "significant" on an EX-ANTE, COMPOSITE-specific basis and MUST consistently follow the COMPOSITE-specific policy.

-From the perspective of the total fund, all of the underlying portfolios are equivalent to investments, so a portfolio may not be removed from the total fund or additional composite calculations because of a cash flow that results from re-allocation of cash from one asset class to another or from the addition of new cash to the portfolio, therefore this provision is not applicable.

-3.B.2 To remove the effect of a SIGNIFICANT CASH FLOW, the FIRM SHOULD use a TEMPORARY NEW ACCOUNT.
+- 3.A.10 FIRMS that wish to remove PORTFOLIOS from COMPOSITES in cases of SIGNIFICANT CASH FLOWS MUST define "significant" on an EX-ANTE, COMPOSITE-specific basis and MUST consistently follow the COMPOSITE-specific policy.
+From the perspective of the total fund, all of the underlying portfolios are equivalent to investments, so a portfolio may not be removed from the total fund or additional composite calculations because of a cash flow that results from the reallocation of cash from one asset class to another or from the addition of new cash to the portfolio, therefore this provision is not applicable. - 3.B.2 To remove the effect of a SIGNIFICANT CASH FLOW, the FIRM SHOULD use a TEMPORARY NEW ACCOUNT.
+This recommendation is not applicable to an asset owner with respect to a total fund bec

-This recommendation is not applicable to an asset owner with respect to a total fund, since all cash flows must be reflected in the total fund and additional composites.
+This recommendation is not applicable to an asset owner with respect to a total fund because all cash flows must be reflected in the total fund and additional composites.